Close

 In July each year we hold a special induction day, where you can visit the school, meet all the new joiners, make new friends and try out some lessons!
 There is also a Secondary Transition Evening for parents/carers to learn about RBA, spend some time with members of staff and ask questions.

 If you are the only student joining from your primary school, there is no need to worry.
-You are extremely important to us and you will also be given an extra opportunity to visit us on a targeted transition morning when you will get the opportunity to meet other students who are also the only ones joining from their primary school.
+You are extremely important to us and you will also be given an extra opportunity to visit us on a targeted transition afternoon when you will get the opportunity to meet other students who are also the only ones joining from their primary school.

 Joining us from another year group?